Saamiraa/JobamaTask/README.md

 install sass from website "https://sass-lang.com/install"

 ## Contributing
-Pull the project github and use if you use vsCode use "go live" for rendering the webpage.
+Pull the project github and if you use vsCode use "go live" for rendering the webpage.